nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 ---
 name: one-fourteen
 ---
-Mockup plan courtesy of Team 1 of Fall 2018 DTC - Section 1.
+*Fig. 13* Mockup plan courtesy of Team 1 of Fall 2018 DTC - Section 1.
 ```

 ### Strategies for Success in Building Early Low-Fidelity Mock-ups